trayvonburl/cpsc2376-burl/practice/Practice11/design.md

-Board Game Café Lending
+Board Game CafÃ© Lending

 Specification

-This program helps manage the lending system at a local board game café.
-The café owns multiple board games.
+This program helps manage the lending system at a local board game cafÃ©.
+The cafÃ© owns multiple board games.
 Customers can check out games, and the system keeps track of which customer has which game and when it's due to be returned.
 The staff can also mark games as returned, which updates the available inventory.

 **Entities**: BoardGame, Customer, Loan
 **Key Actions**: List all games, check out a game, return a game, view active loans